ibm-cloud-docs/EventStreams/using_ksqldb.md

     ./bin/ksql
     ```

-4. You can use `ksql-datagen` command-line tool to generate a test data.
-Use the {{site.data.keyword.messagehub}} dashboard in the {{site.data.keyword.Bluemix_notm}} console to create two topics with one partition each: `users` and `pageviews`.

-    Then, start `DataGen` twice as follows:

-    a.
-Run the following command to start creating `users` events.

-    ```text
-    ./bin/ksql-datagen quickstart=users format=json topic=users maxInterval=10000 propertiesFile=./config/ibm-eventstreams.properties
-    ```

-    b.
-Run the following command to start creating `pageviews` events.

-    ```text
-    ./bin/ksql-datagen quickstart=pageviews format=delimited topic=pageviews maxInterval=10000 propertiesFile=./config/ibm-eventstreams.properties
-    ```

-	Ensure you insert all the Kafka hosts listed in the **Service Credentials** page as values for `bootstrap-server`.
-To find this information, go to your {{site.data.keyword.messagehub}} instance in {{site.data.keyword.Bluemix_notm}}, go to the **Service Credentials** tab, and select the **Credentials** that you want to use.

-When you completed these steps, you can run all queries that are listed in the [ksqlDB Quick Start Guide](https://github.com/confluentinc/ksql/tree/0.1.x/docs/quickstart#create-a-stream-and-table){: external}.
+When you completed these steps, you can run all queries that are listed in the [ksqlDB Quick Start Guide](https://ksqldb.io/quickstart.html#quickstart-content){: external}.